kdeldycke/kevin-deldycke-blog/content/posts/qlc-300-for-mandriva-2009.md

 [QLC RPM in my repository](http://github.com/kdeldycke/mandriva-specs).

 In the end, this RPM is quite a prototype.
 I didn't checked that it works well beyond the UI (check the screenshot for a proof).
-So use it at your own risks !
+So use it at your own risks!